dabao1234/Fraction-Project/README.md

 # Fraction-Project
-Fraction project that add, multiplies and reduces integers
+Fraction project that adds, multiplies and reduces integers